-- 14. A nursing mentor is monitoring a student prepare a prescribed drug for a client.
-The mentor determines the student is well prepared when which factors are verified?
+- 14. A nursing mentor is monitoring a student as they prepare a prescribed drug for a client.
+The mentor determines the student is well prepared as they correctly verify which factors?
 Select all that apply.

 - A) Right documentation

 - B) Right client

 - C) Right route

 - D) Right drug

 - E) Right prescriber

-Answer: A, B, C, D
+ANS: A, B, C, D

-Rationale: The five $+\ 1$ rights of drug administration include the following: right client, right drug, right dose, right route, right time, and right documentation.
+Feedback: The five + 1 rights of drug administration include the following: right client, right drug, right dose, right route, right time, and right documentation.